-This weekend the country celebrates the birth of civil rights activist and beloved African-American leader Martin Luther King Jr.
+The country continues to celebrate the birth and life of civil rights activist and beloved African-American leader Martin Luther King Jr.

 A preacher and a forerunner in the 1950s civil rights movement, King inspired a country divided by hate and ignorance to set aside its prejudice to build a more unified nation at a time when the legal segregation of African-Americans prevented black and white citizens from drinking from the same water fountain and legally marrying.